 Why Grow Hemp?

-What’s really fascinating- hemp seeds are actually one of the healthiest snacks available, packed full of rich essential fatty acids, such as Omega 6 and Omega 3.
-Additionally, they are proven to be a wonderful protein source, with more than 25% of calories arriving from high-quality protein, a considerably greater amount than chia and flax seeds, which are also known to be exceptionally nutritious.
-Additionally, hemp seeds are a brilliant source of vitamin E, potassium, magnesium, calcium, iron, zinc, sulfur and phosphorus, all essential supplements for healthy survival.
+What’s really fascinating, though, is that hemp seeds are actually one of the healthiest snacks available, packed full of rich essential fatty acids, such as Omega 6 and Omega 3.
+Additionally, hemp seeds have shown to be a wonderful protein source, with more than 25% of calories arriving from high-quality protein (a considerably greater amount than chia or flax seeds).

-The stalk of hemp is more traditionally utilized for industrial style products, such as clothing, cordage, construction materials, paper, fuel and much more.
-All of the materials and products produced from hemp are surprisingly biodegradable, and cannot pollute the planet nor environment in any way.
+The stalk of hemp is more traditionally utilized for industrial style products such as clothing, cordage, construction materials, paper, fuel and much more.
+All of the materials and products produced from hemp are surprisingly biodegradable, and produce far less pollution than other contemporary processes.

 With the hurd of the hemp stalk, it is possible to produce concrete (also known as hempcrete), animal bedding, mulch, quality insulation, fiber board and even chemical absorbent, the perfect products for those working on construction or who own livestock.

-The fiber of the stalk is better suited for its ability to be processed, because it is a strong useable material, perfect for producing exquisite ropes, various types of cordage, clothing, canvas, netting, carpet, shoes, bags, nonwovens and biocomposites.
+The fiber of the stalk is better suited for its ability to be processed, as it is a strong useable material, perfect for producing exquisite ropes, various types of cordage, clothing, canvas, netting, carpet, shoes, bags, non-wovens and biocomposites.

 Finally, the stalk itself of the hemp plant is what can be used to produce environmentally friendly biofuel, ethanol, paper products, filters and cardboard.

-With So Many Uses, Why Is Hemp So Illegal In the States?
+With So Many Uses, Why Was Hemp Illegal?

-Did you know that the estimated retail value of all the hemp products sold in the United States was approximated around $620 million?
+Did you know that the estimated retail value of all the hemp products sold in the United States is approximated around $620 million?
 Strangely enough, virtually all of these products in recent years have been imported from other countries.
 Why is this the pattern?

-Thankfully, there are numerous resources online that will make it possible to allocate the exact type of hemp you’d like, for any number of purposes.
-The most commonly purchased form of hemp is the seeds, since they provide valuable complete proteins that are absurdly nutritious, yet still tasty and simple to consume.
-Hemp milk, hemp protein, hemp oil, cosmetic products and hemp string are also all popular products. that are available online in the US.
+Thankfully, there are a handful of good resources online that make it possible to allocate the exact type of hemp you’d like, for any variety of purposes.
+The most commonly purchased form of hemp of course is hemp seeds, since they provide a valuable protein content, are absurdly nutritious, and are tasty and simple to consume.
+Hemp milk, hemp oil, hemp cosmetics, and hemp cloting are also all popular products. that are available online in the US.

 1. Raw Shelled Hemp Seeds

-Hemp milk is like one of the many other available dairy replacements (soy, almond, rice, quinoa, oat milk, etc.), except many have claimed that hemp milk is the healthiest of all non-dairy options, because of its high omega 6 and omega 3 count.
-This listing, produced by Tempt, offers two 32 oz. containers of hemp milk in the flavor vanilla for a reasonable price:
+Hemp milk is like one of the many other available dairy replacements (soy, almond, rice, quinoa, oat milk, etc.), except many have claimed that hemp milk is the healthiest of all non-dairy options due to its high Omega-6 and Omega-3 count.
+The listing above, produced by Tempt, offers two 32 oz. containers of hemp milk in the flavor vanilla for a reasonable price.